 Seminole is a somewhat small city located in the state of Oklahoma.
 With a population of 7,172 people and four constituent neighborhoods, Seminole is the 54th largest community in Oklahoma.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Seminole is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Seminole isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Seminole are a mix of both white- and blue-collar jobs.
 Overall, Seminole is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Seminole who work in office and administrative support (11.93%), sales jobs (11.36%), and teaching (7.85%).
+There are especially a lot of people living in Seminole who work in sales jobs (11.15%), office and administrative support (10.93%), and food service (8.25%).

-The percentage of adults in Seminole with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.67% of adults in Seminole have a bachelor's degree or advanced degree.
+The citizens of Seminole are slightly less educated than the national average of 21.84% for the average city or town: 14.31% of adults in Seminole have a bachelor's degree or advanced degree

-Seminole is a very ethnically-diverse city.
+Seminole is an extremely ethnically-diverse city.
 The people who call Seminole home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seminole residents report their race to be White, followed by Native American.
-Important ancestries of people in Seminole include Irish, English, French, and Dutch.
+Important ancestries of people in Seminole include German, Irish, English, French, and Scottish.

 The most common language spoken in Seminole is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Spanish and Native American languages.